-If the family has reported zero income, the PHA will conduct an interim reexamination every 3 months as long as the family continues to report that they have no income.
+If the family has reported zero income, the PHA will conduct an interim reexamination every 6 months as long as the family continues to report that they have no income.
+Such families will be required to maintain all receipts for any expenses (e.g., food and clothing, utility bills) for the most recent three months.
+This amount, excluding any food stamps or HACD Utility Allowance payments, will be annualized to determine annual income.